 In collecting the cremated body, a tool similar to a garden hoe is used.
 Using the broad width of the hoe, the fragments are pushed or pulled to the discharge end of the chamber.
 Then, utilizing a steel bristle brush, the entire chamber is swept clean to its highest, possible degree.
 However, there is, inadvertent co-mingling (micro mixing) of the cremated body.
 In no case should anything less than 100% of the recoverable cremated body be returned.

 There are several types of cremation units in use today.
 However, with the average equipment in use, the average cremation takes approximately 2.5 to 3 hours.
+The entire cremation process can take up to 6-10 days, unless the family chooses to pay an expedited fee.
 Variables exist that may lengthen the process, such as the size of the person and the type of container.
 Technically speaking, the Ohio Environmental Protection Agency refers to the cremation chamber as an “incinerator”.
 Incinerators used for reducing human remains are particularly referred to as ‘pathological incinerators’ The Ohio Environmental Protection Agency classifies incinerators according to their burning rate.
 Some incinerators available today can do cremation or incinerating in one hour.

 A cremated body is processed to facilitate memorialization and inurnment.
 The larger bones of the body are not reduced that significantly during incineration, so processing is necessary so they can be inurned.
 Processing also makes it acceptable for scattering, so that certain bones are not identifiable to the person performing the scattering (e.g.: a jaw bone, femur, etc.).
 A form of processing may include pulverizing the bones, using a machine especially for this purpose.